Selling a House using Online Estate Agents

 There are many more factors to consider than cost when deciding exactly how you will sell your home, however.
 Whether or not selling online is right for you depends heavily on how much time you have on your hands, as well as how much cash you have available at the start of the process.
 Among the possible drawbacks to consider are:

 Estate agents online only will usually ask for payment upfront before they list your home for sale.
-And it doesn’t matter whether the agent sells your home or not, this fee is for the listing, and not for the sale.
+And it doesn’t matter whether the agent sells your home or not, this fee is for the listing, and not for sale.
 If you don’t have the cash, most online companies won’t entertain you.

 A potential lack of incentive for the agency to secure the best price